marjan3/base-slot-game/README.md

 # Base Slot Game

-> **Base Slot Game** is a video slot game.
+> **Base Slot Game** is a base video slot game.
+Can be used to create a video slot game.
 Its using spine for animations and pixi for rendering.
-The code is structured in a way that is open for extension.
+The code is structured & organized to be open for extension.

 ![Image](screenshot1.png)

-## Getting started

-To get a local copy up and running follow these simple example steps.

 ## Built with